Sign up for this email series:

 Anti-CCP is another type of protein that attacks healthy tissues in the body.
 An anti-CCP test is primarily used to diagnose or rule out RA.
 In one study, 17.5 percent of people with psoriatic arthritis tested positive for anti-CCP, which may indicate active disease in the body.

 HLA-B27 is a gene associated with several rheumatic diseases.
 A blood test for this marker is sometimes used to diagnose PsA in people with a family history of psoriatic disease.
-Testing positive suggests a higher risk for developing PsA or ankylosing spondylitis (AS), a related condition that affects joints in the spine.
+Testing positive suggests a higher risk for developing spinal involvement with PsA or ankylosing spondylitis (AS), a related condition that affects joints in the spine.
 More than 50 percent of people with an inflamed spine test positive for the gene.
 The gene doesn’t cause the disease, but may predispose those with PsA to future spinal involvement.

 Diagnostic images are frequently used to confirm a psoriatic arthritis diagnosis.
-X-rays detect joint damage while magnetic resonance imaging (MRI), ultrasounds, or CT scans provide a closer look at soft tissue in the joints.
+X-rays detect joint damage while magnetic resonance imaging (MRI), ultrasound, or CT scans provide a closer look at soft tissue in the joints.

 Standard X-rays are most effective at diagnosing later-stage PsA.
 They can detect severe bone changes — such as the “pencil-in-cup” phenomenon — that distinguish PsA from other rheumatic diseases.
 This classic symptom occurs when one end of a bone has eroded to a pencil-point shape at the joint.
 It’s typically a sign of severe joint damage that could dictate more aggressive treatment.